Lisa Keim

-Lisa Keim is an American politician serving as a member of the Maine Senate from the 18th district.
+Lisa Keim is an American politician who served as a Republican member of the Maine Senate from the 18th district.
 She was first elected to office in 2016.
 Following her re-election in 2022, Keim was chosen to be the Senate assistant minority leader.

-Background
+Early life and education

+Keim holds a Bachelor of Science in leadership and marketing from the University of Southern Maine.

+Career

-Keim earned a Bachelor of Science degree in leadership and marketing from the University of Southern Maine.
-She was elected to the Maine Senate in 2016.
-During her tenure, Keim has served as chair of the Senate Judiciary Committee and a member of the Senate State and Local Government Committee.
+Keim was elected to the Maine Senate in 2016.
+During her tenure, she served as chair of the Senate Judiciary Committee and a member of the Senate State and Local Government Committee.
 As chair of the Judiciary Committee, Keim managed a working group to study Maine's legal aid system.
 She has also served as co-chair of the national Future of Work Task Force for the Council of State Governments.